-You may enter any other number you wish (from 112 to 127) then press the ENTER key.
+You may enter any other number you wish then press the ENTER key.
 If you have locomotives on the layout using short addresses make sure you don't pick an address already in use.
 This is one reason to use long addresses with your loco fleet.
 It will keep the short addresses free for consists.